-Iryna Shchoka, International Fundraising, based in Ukraine
+Iryna Shchoka, International Fundraising and Education, based in Ukraine

-Iryna Shchoka is a creative and experienced project manager, tried and tested economist, addicted to her job.
+I am a creative and experienced project manager, tried and tested economist, addicted to her job.

-Her wilderness motto: Only wilderness makes us really free on this planet, free from day-today routine, temporary hardships and banal bad mood.
+Only wilderness makes us really free on this planet, free from day-today routine, temporary hardships and banal bad mood.
 Only intact nature empowers us, provides unique exiting feeling and gives us special inspiration!
 Therefore as much wilderness we will have as many really free and happy people will be on the Earth!

-Working with FORZA she coordinated a Cluster analysis of the forest sector of the Carpathian region of Ukraine which also included sustainable tourism and local communities wellbeing issues, supported SMEs in marketing and in state-private partnership activities, implemented climate change mitigation and adaptation measures project.
+Working with FORZA I coordinated a Cluster analysis of the forest sector of the Carpathian region of Ukraine which also included sustainable tourism and local communities wellbeing issues, supported SMEs in marketing and in state-private partnership activities, implemented climate change mitigation and adaptation measures project.

 Since 2013 I was for more the project manager of the project implemented by the NGO “Cross-Road Connections”.
 This project was dedicated to improvement of environment situation at small cities of Ukraine, education of adults and teenagers.